Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Seven tips that consistently cut the fare

 1. Fly Tuesday or Wednesday.
 Midweek departures beat Friday and Sunday by €15 to €30 on this route.
+(We broke this rule for the Friday flight and paid for the convenience — worth knowing.)

 2. Search plus or minus three days.
 Shifting one day around a holiday weekend can halve the price.